GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ### Minor forex pairs

-Minor forex pairs have lower trading volumes, making them less volatile compared to major forex pairs.
+<a href="https://www.daytrading.ltd/learning/minor-currency-pairs-in-forex-trading">Minor forex pairs</a> have lower trading volumes, making them less volatile compared to major forex pairs.
 This results in a wider spread, making them unsuitable for scalping trading strategies.
 Typically, long-term traders choose to trade these pairs because their nature aligns with their trend-following trading strategy.

 ### Exotic forex pairs